sensu/sensu-docs-legacy/docs/0.29/reference/server.md

 ### Server tasks

-In a Sensu server cluster, there are a few tasks that are distributed amongst the Sensu servers in the cluster.
-The following tasks only run on one Sensu server at a time and will automatically failover to another Sensu server in the event of a service failure or restart:
+In a Sensu server cluster, responsibility for a distinct set of tasks is distributed amongst members of the cluster.
+The tasks only run on one Sensu server at a time and will automatically failover to another Sensu server in the event of a service failure or restart.
+When adding Sensu servers to a cluster, restarting the existing Sensu servers in the cluster will force a redistribution of tasks.

 - **Check request publisher**.
 The Sensu server is responsible for publishing check requests to the transport for all configured